 Like bridge painters or product developers in the business world, we need to similarly have an endless quest for the improvement of our recognition programs.
 It not only ensures that the “paint” is fresh, but it brings our employees back to our programs with new and interesting changes.

 One way you can keep your program fresh is by using a variety of approaches.
-PYBAR mining services does a great job of this with its layers of recognition, including service awards, peer-to-peer recognition through tailored eCards and monthly CORE awards to nominate employees who have gone above and beyond.
-Here's an example of one of its eCards, which features PYBAR employees:
+One of our clients does a great job of this with its layers of recognition, including service awards, peer-to-peer recognition through tailored eCards and monthly CORE awards to nominate employees who have gone above and beyond.

 4. Don’t get stuck in the past